vuex-orm/vuex-orm-next/docs/guide/relationships/getting-started.md

 }
 ```

-When you insert a user record containing post records under the posts key, Vuex ORM decouples the user and post records before saving them to the store.
+When you save a user record containing post records under the posts key, Vuex ORM decouples the user and post records before saving them to the store.

 ```js
 // The user reocrd.